 Have you decided between a water oven and an immersion circulator?
 I prefer the circulator because it’s takes up less counter space and most models are pretty inexpensive.

-Sous Vide Vegetarian Recipes
+Sous Vide Vegetarian Recipes (With Pictures!)

 Sous Vide Turmeric and Dill Pickled Cauliflower